 Warren Buffett attributes much of his increasing wealth to compound interest.

 “My wealth has come from a combination of living in America, some lucky genes, and compound interest.” – Warren Buffett

 Increasing your margins along with price allows you to compound your income and see breakthrough results.

-Upsells are another form of price increases but is highly underused.
-Successful brands successfully leverage upsells and integrating them into their sales strategies.
+Upsells are another form of price increase but are highly underused.
+Successful brands successfully leverage upsells and integrate them into their sales strategies.

-JetBlue projected to make $190 million in additional income in 2020 using upsells.
+JetBlue is projected to make $190 million in additional income in 2020 using upsells.

 While I no longer care much for their food, McDonald’s has made billions through upsells.

 A beauty of upsells and cross-selling that is often overlooked is that you didn’t have to pay to get the sell of the cross or upsell.
 That means that those products or services have higher profit margins since acquisition cost was likely taken care of when they purchased your initial product or services.